 - Communicate the plan to your employees.
 They need to know where the plan can be found, the details of the plan, and their role before, during, and after the emergency.

 - Drill and practice the plan.
 Don’t let your hard work end of gathering dust on a back shelf.
 Emergency plans need to be reviewed periodically (I would suggest at least annually) to make sure that the threats and response plans haven’t changed and that key players and their roles are still accurate.
 Take a few minutes out of your lab’s day and practice the plan; don’t just talk about it.
 Actually walking through the activities can show you where there may be gaps in the planning or in employee knowledge.
 Walking through it also allows everyone to work together to understand how each person affects the overall process and the outcome.

 - Be sure to document your drills, discussions, and any actual events so that you can learn what went well and where you need to make changes.

-Don’t just have a weather emergency plan for work; keep your loved ones safe with a plan for them.
-Just as you did for the weather emergency plan at work, use those concepts when putting together your plan for home.
-Young children, elderly, and pets may need special considerations such as safe places, alternative caregivers, medication management, communication methods, and food.
-Your local/state health department can be a great resource for information on community shelter locations, pet-friendly locations, and other resources for weather emergencies in your locale.
+Don’t just have a weather emergency plan for work.
+Keep your loved ones safe with a plan for them.
+Just as you did for the weather emergency plan at work, use those concepts when putting together your plan for at home.
+Young children, elderly family members, and pets may need special considerations such as safe places, alternative caregivers, medication management, communication methods, and food.
+Your local/state health department can be a great resource for information on community-shelter sites, pet-friendly locations, and other resources for weather emergencies in your locale.

 Severe Weather and Preparedness Information and Resources: